 1. For the Person Who Can’t Stop Pressing Snooze: Hydrate Instead

-According to research, hitting snooze only confuses your body more and can negatively affect you for two to four hours after you wake up.
+According to The Huffington Post, hitting snooze only confuses your body more and can negatively affect you for two to four hours after you wake up.
 So, rather than pressing the button, try chugging a cold glass of water to rehydrate yourself—trust me, it works.

 Don’t have a faucet installed in your nightstand?
 Neither do I. That’s why I fill a glass before I go to bed and place it within reach (so easy I can grab it with my eyes closed).